Key Takeaways

 Portfolio Highlights

-The ClearBridge Small Cap Strategy outperformed its Russell 2000 Index benchmark during the first quarter.
-On an absolute basis, the Strategy had gains in four of the 11 sectors in which it was invested during the quarter.
-The leading contributor was the energy sector, while the IT sector was the main detractor.
+The ClearBridge Small Cap Strategy underperformed its Russell 2000 Index benchmark during the second quarter.
+On an absolute basis, the Strategy had gains in eight of the 11 sectors in which it was invested during the quarter.
+The leading contributor was the IT sector, while the energy sector was the primary detractor.

-On a relative basis, overall stock selection detracted from performance but was more than offset by positive sector allocation effects.
-Stock selection in the health care, energy and consumer discretionary sectors, an overweight to the energy sector and underweights to the IT and health care sectors proved beneficial.
-Conversely, stock selection in the industrials, IT, materials, consumer staples and communication services sectors weighed on performance.
+On a relative basis, overall sector allocation and stock selection detracted from performance.
+Stock selection in the industrials, health care, consumer staples, communication services and consumer discretionary sectors, an underweight to the IT sector and overweights to the materials and energy sectors weighed on performance.
+Conversely, stock selection in the IT, materials and real estate sectors proved beneficial.

-On an individual stock basis, the biggest contributors to relative returns in the quarter were Matador Resources, International Seaways, Murphy USA, California Resources and Solstice Advanced Materials.
-The largest detractors were Upwork, Ncino, Q2, Utz Brands and not owning Bloom Energy.
+On an individual stock basis, the biggest contributors to relative returns in the quarter were Penguin Solutions, Extreme Networks, Custom Truck One Source, TeraWulf and Commvault Systems.
+The largest detractors from relative returns were Matador Resources, Weatherford International, Primoris Services, and not owning Credo Technology and Bloom Energy.